 Patrolling neighborhoods or potential trouble areas

-Patrol operations are commanded by a Captain and are staffed by three Shift Lieutenants, 12 Sergeants, approximately 75 patrol officers, and four K-9 patrol officers.
+Patrol operations are commanded by a Captain and are staffed by three Shift Lieutenants, 12 Sergeants, approximately 75 patrol officers, and five K-9 patrol officers.
 At any given time, there should be no less than nine patrol officers on shift.
 This number does not include available command staff.

 Equipment & Training

 Officers utilize state of the art equipment like LED lightbars, Toughbook MDT system, and WatchGuard video system.